-By Jill Desjean, Senior Policy Analyst
+By Jill Desjean, Director of Policy Analysis

 The Department of Education (ED) on Wednesday released draft income-driven repayment (IDR) regulations, the final remaining topic from its fall 2021 Affordability and Student Loans negotiated rulemaking committee.
-Other topics covered by the committee were released as final rules last fall, including loan discharges, borrower defense to repayment, interest capitalization, Public Service Loan Forgiveness (PSLF), and prison education programs
+Other topics covered by the committee were released as final rules last fall, including loan discharges, borrower defense to repayment, interest capitalization, Public Service Loan Forgiveness (PSLF), and prison education programs.

 While some aspects of a new IDR plan were shared earlier in 2021, Wednesday's Federal Register notice is ED's first official draft of regulatory language since negotiations concluded.
 Following a 30-day public comment period, ED will release final regulations which, if issued prior to Nov.
 1, 2023, would become effective July 1, 2024, unless authorized for early implementation.